Checo Pérez finished in fourth position in the Brazilian GP

 The Finn tried to cover the man from Guadalajara, who at turn four tried to block Checo’s exit, but he got inside and overtook the Mercedes driver.

-Despite the advantage that the Red Bulls managed to take, everything changed in five laps, with the touch of Yuki Tsunoda with Lance Stroll, and the departure of the first Safety Car.
+Despite the advantage that the Red bull, everything changed in five laps, with the touch of Yuki Tsunoda with Lance Stroll, and the departure of the first Safety Car.

-At the restart on lap 10, Checo Pérez had a good defense for the benefit of Max Verstappen, who accelerated, while the man from Guadalajara defended the place against the attack of Lewis Hamilton and Valtteri Bottas.
+At the restart of lap 10, Czech Pérez had a good defense for the benefit of Max Verstappen, who accelerated, while the tapatío defended the place against the attack of Lewis hamilton and Valtteri Bottas.

 The race was bumpy, because in that same restart Mick Schumacher had a contact with Kimi Raikkonen, so on lap 12 they showed the virtual safety car and with it again brought the Mercedes closer to the distance.